rafi100408/nitro/README.md

 * Clone or download this repository to your computer.
 * Copy your token in the `redeemToken` field in the `config.json` file (use notepad to open it), and edit the other config variables as you like.
 * Paste fresh http(s)/socks proxies into `required/http-proxies.txt`/`required/socks-proxies.txt`.
-* Open up a command prompt in it and type `npm install` to install the requirements.
+* Open up a command prompt in the downloaded folder and type `npm install` to install the requirements.
-* Start the generator by typing `node app.js` .
+* Start the generator by typing `node app.js`.
 * If any error pops out, make sure to fix it before using the generator.

 ### Config file